tiagojsag/playbook/projects/retrospective/index.md

 3- Think about something that you, personally, could&#39;ve done better to avoid unpleasant situations.
 Add them to the shared doc.

-- If you set up personal Pledges at the begginign of the project, ask team members to think about how it went.
+- If you set up personal Pledges at the beginning of the project, ask team members to think about how it went.

 - People can keep their comments anonymous if you prefer.